-- 1. From the Windows desktop, right-click the Speakers icon in the notification area, at the far right of the taskbar, and then select Playback devices. - 2.
+- 1. From the Windows desktop, right-click the Speakers icon in the taskbar area of the Windows desktop. and then select Playback devices. - 2.
 On the Playback tab, select the name of the digital output device. - 3.
 Click Set Default, and then click OK.